NeoGranular/lanyon/_posts/2016-04-11-heaven-awakening-chapter-20.md

 They knew that first year Soul’s Tower had collapsed due to a repeater student, but what they didn’t know was, the student in front of there eyes at this moment was the same as that one.

 "What is this?
 Is this cheating?”
 Xia Feng students were loudly shouting.
 Though, this doubt was certainly fair.
-Simultaneously two people inside the tower, this is against the rules of the test.
+Simultaneously two people inside the tower, this was against the rules of the test.

 Therefore, many individual instantly came over and rudely blocked the path in front of Lu Ping.
 Leading them was precisely that youngster possessing sixth Heavenly Layer Qi’s soul.